mozilla/mig/doc/configuration.rst

 ~~~~~~~~~~~~~~~~~

 The dabase for MIG is PostgreSQL.
 If you are using a local postgres database,
-you can run the script in `doc/.files/createdb.sh`_, which will create the
+you can run the script in `src/mig/database/createlocaldb.sh`_, which will create the
 database and 3 users: `migadmin`, `migscheduler` and `migapi`.
 Each user has
 different permissions on the database.

-.. _`doc/.files/createdb.sh`: https://github.com/mozilla/mig/blob/master/doc/.files/createdb.sh
+.. _`src/mig/database/createlocaldb.sh`: https://github.com/mozilla/mig/blob/master/src/mig/database/createlocaldb.sh

-If you are using a remote database, create the database `mig` and user
+If you are using a remote database, create a database and an admin user, then
-`migadmin`, the run the script from `doc/.files/createremotedb.sh`_ that will
-create the tables, users and permissions.
-This approach works well with Amazon
-RDS.
+modify the variables at the top of `src/mig/database/createremotedb.sh`_ and
+run it.
+The script will create the DB schema and output the credentials for
+users `migscheduler` and `migapi`.
+These credentials need to be references in
+the MIG Scheduler and API configuration files.

-.. _`doc/.files/createremotedb.sh`: https://github.com/mozilla/mig/blob/master/doc/.files/createremotedb.sh
+.. _`src/mig/database/createremotedb.sh`: https://github.com/mozilla/mig/blob/master/src/mig/database/createremotedb.sh

 Edit the variables in the script `createremotedb.sh`: